rollerworks/search/UPGRADE-2.0.md

 ## Value

- * The `Rollerworks\Component\Search\Value\SingleValue` class has been removed, to add add simple value (as "model" format) use `addSimpleValue` on the `ValuesBag`.
+ * The `Rollerworks\Component\Search\Value\SingleValue` class has been removed, to add add a simple-value (as "model" format) use `addSimpleValue` method on the `ValuesBag` object.

- * The `Rollerworks\Component\Search\ValuesBag` now supports other custom value types instead of only Single, Ranges, Comparison, and PatternMatchers.

-   The actual value is wrapped inside a `ValueHolder` object instance.

  * The `ValueHolder` is expected to a hold a "model" format of the value, eg. for a date-time input this is an `\DateTimeImmutable` object, for an integer